AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 > Make Games That Adapts To Players, Not The Other Way Around!

+> And Keep The Source Of The Retention And Revenue Out Of Competitors' Sight Too!

 ## Disclaimer

 * References that validates the use cases can be found [here](HighValueProjectTutorials/References.md).
 It also includes my papers.